dabiged/adventofcode/2021/README.md

 2. For part two I brute forced a solution.
 In hindsight I should have only passed the abs(diff) to the cost function and used a closed form solution to generate it.

 ### Day08
+1. Couldn't find time to do this Due to work.
+Ended up doing 5 separate sessions over 2 days which made things much harder.
+2. Struggled with finding the right data structures.
+I was initially passing sets which are unhashable and cannot be used as dict keys.
+3. Made the mistake of removing items from a list while looping over it.
+4. Probably the hardest problem so far for me.

 ### Day09
+1. Missed start by around 2 hours.
+2. Found this problem surprisingly easy.
+I was able to write a recursive basin finder on the first try!!

 ### Day10